cbonami/shop/README.md

 # Ambassador API Gateway

+The shopfront will be accessible on a URI exposed by Ambassador.

 [Important: Microservice API Gateway is different from Enterprise API Gateway](https://www.getambassador.io/about/microservices-api-gateways)
 [Rate Limiting](https://blog.getambassador.io/rate-limiting-for-api-gateways-892310a2da02)

 ## Deployment of Ambassador

+For the time being, we deploy Ambassador 'manually' via kubectl, and not (yet) via Spinnaker.

 ```bash
 kubectl apply -f ambassador-service.yaml